How to Prevent...Identify...Control

 These bugs also suck juice out of your plants.
 They seem to love squash and pumpkins the most but can be found on bean and cabbage as well.
 Notice the eggs in the picture of the Harlequin bug.
 They are shaped like little kegs!
 If you see the eggs just rub them off.

-The Cabbage butterfly's larva, the cabbage worm is harder to spot.
-They can be found eating on any of the cabbage family.
+The larva or caterpillar of the cabbage butterfly does all the damage to your cabbage family plants (broccoli, cabbage, cauliflower).
 If you see a white butterfly flitting around your garden then you probably have cabbage worms somewhere.
 They can really hide in your broccoli or cabbage.
 Larry uses BT (Bacillus thuringiensis) to control these critters.
 This is a bacteria that is harmful to the larval stages of most butterflies and moths.
 It is harmless to humans and other animals.
 Be careful and thoughtful with your use of this product.
 It is sold under the trade name, "Dipel Dust", or "Thuricide".

 These beetles are both about the size of a pea.
 The Mexican Bean beetle, in its larval form, can absolutely ruin an entire bean crop if left unchecked.
 It is important to inspect your beans often.
 Look for the larval form.
 They are usually an orange-yellow and found on the undersides of the bean leaves.
 The leaves will look skeletonized.